jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 exploratory data analysis.
 However, we are going to construct a histogram from scratch to understand its basic properties.

-Kernel Density Estimators (KDEs) are less popular, and, at first sight, seem more complicated than histograms.
+Kernel Density Estimators (KDEs) are less popular, and, at first, may seem more complicated than histograms.
 But the methods for generating histograms and KDEs are actually very similar.
 KDEs are worth a second look due to their flexibility.
 Building upon the histogram example, I will explain how to construct a KDE and why you should add KDEs to your data science toolbox.